 If you’re doing it right, your running in the pool should look pretty similar to your running on pavement.
 If you’re not a good swimmer or are just getting into pool running, you might want to purchase an aqua jogging belt.

 Huey notes that pool running is really only the back half of the running motion.
-A tip she gives is if runners can see their feet when in the deep end, it’s not proper form for pool running.
+One tip she gives: if you can see your feet when in the deep end, it’s not proper form for pool running.

-Something that can be very helpful to do is finding a point where your eyes can stare straight ahead because this keeps the head level.
+Something that can be very helpful to do is finding a point where your eyes can stare straight ahead.
+This keeps the head level.
 You want to be as smooth as possible without any excess movement.

-Remember you’re not trying to get anywhere.
-You should stay roughly in the same location and focus on good form and your turnover rate.
-If you find yourself itching forward on a regular basis, use a tether, attaching it to a ladder, starting block, or a tree if you’re outside.
+Remember, you’re not trying to get anywhere.
+You should stay roughly in the same location and focus on good form and turnover rate.
+If you find yourself inching forward on a regular basis, use a tether, attaching it to a ladder, starting block, or a tree if you’re outside.